rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 3. Define the summary statistics that we wish to calculate to use as features in the random forest model along with the grouping we will use to aggregate to these, and
 4. Run our sensor data through this to create these new variables at the vector level.

-Once we have done this, we can perform feature selection using these window summaries as features, which will hopefully contain all sensor information in a reduced feature space.
+Once we have done this, we can perform feature selection using these window summaries as features, which will hopefully contain all predictive sensor information, in a much reduced feature space.

 We need to be careful here.
 To do this, we are assuming that our test set will also contain multiple observations from the same time-window.
 We know this is the case, as we have split training and testing at the subject level.